alpaka-group/llama/documentation/pages/views.rst

 ====

 The view is the main data structure a LLAMA user will work with.
-It takes coordinates in the user and datum domain and returns a reference to a datum in memory which can be read or altered.
+It takes coordinates in the array and datum domain and returns a reference to a datum in memory which can be read or altered.
 For more easy use furthermore some useful operations such as :cpp:`+=` are overloaded to operate on all datum elements inside the datum domain at once.